Microservice-API-Patterns/MDSL-Specification/docs/generators/graphql.md

 }
 ```

-Finally, we have to implement a `GraphQLProvider` that wires our data fetcher:
+Finally, implement a `GraphQLProvider` that wires our data fetcher:

 ```java
 @Component